beechfuzz/e2guardian-docker/README.md

 # Quick Info
 ## What Is This?
-An [E2Guardian](https://github.com/e2guardian/e2guardian) Docker container with SSL MITM enabled by default; a secondary proxy is not required.
+An [E2Guardian](https://github.com/e2guardian/e2guardian) Docker container (based on Alpine v3.8) with SSL MITM enabled by default; a secondary proxy is not required.

 **CURRENT VERSION:  v5.3.3**